 I have been working in the software development industry for the best part of 15 years and worked in many different sectors across different industries.
-Through this experience, I have been involved in a variety of different types of teams, giving me a lot of examples of what works well and what doesn’t.
+Through this time, I have been involved in a variety of different types of teams, giving me a lot of insights into what works well and what doesn’t.

 In this post, I will outline some of the observations that I’ve made and suggest the way forward for other teams.

 Being part of an engineering team, writing software is a somewhat unique position to be in, as it’s a field that’s only existed for the last 20-30 years!
 Even though that time period, massive changes have also changed the landscape significantly.

 - Computers are much smaller

 - The introduction of the internet (which is faster and a lot more commonplace than when people first started writing code).

 This is one of the key challenges with writing software; It’s such a relatively young discipline built upon shifting sands, so it’s hard to be as rigid with best practices, unlike for example, builders.